Table of Contents

 Eco-performance shower head

 An eco shower head is every eco-friendly’s dream.
 It’s designed to utilize less water by providing low pressure.
-It uses 1.5 GPM only compared to other shower heads usually using 2.5 GPM.
-For every eight minutes of use, eight gallons of water is saved.
-In a year, that’s a whooping 3,000 gallons!
+It uses 1.5 GPM only compared to other shower heads, usually using 2.5 GPM.
+So eight gallons of water are saved every eight minutes of use.
+In a year, that’s a whopping 3,000 gallons!

 Pros